Join us for monthly informal discussions with scientists and experts on interesting science topics!

 Manchester is taking part the international movement to bring scientists and community members together to discuss science topics that are relevant to everyone.
 Science Cafes and Science Pubs are a popular way to become informed and to to engage with a scientist in an informal setting.
 The SEE Science Center is joining other NH Science Cafe programs in encouraging citizens throughout the state to discuss food science this fall.

 Science on Tap will be held monthly at the Shaskeen Pub at 909 Elm St. Manchester NH.

 Doors open at 5:30pm

-The Shaskeen will donate a percentage of food and beverage sales at the events to the SEE Science Center.
+The Shaskeen donates a percentage of food and beverage sales at the events to the program.

 How does it work?
 We provide the speaker and topic, you come enjoy food, drink and discussion.

 Spread the word and continue the discussion: like the Science on Tap Facebook Page. #ScienceOnTapNH